 What I suggest as non-technical solutions:

-- Unbounce* is probably the most popular.
-Easy to use, simple A/B testing, MailChimp Support and metrics. *I sent so many referrals I can now give you 20% off your first 3 months using the link above..
+- Unbounce is probably the most popular and widely used, for good reason.
+It’s easy to use, simple A/B testing, MailChimp Support and metrics, and priced way better than alternatives.
+I sent so many referrals I can give you 20% off first 3 months using the link above..

 - Strikingly has some great designs but would require you to use a premium subscription if you want to integrate MailChimp and more advanced features.
 Not the top of my list.